OutSystems/docs-product/src/ref/errors-and-warnings/errors/invalid-data-dependency.md

 * `'{0}' can depend on single data source only.
 Remove the references to other data sources.`

-    A data source can only depend on another data source (e.g. Screen Aggregates, Data Actions).
-One data source cannot depend on two, or more, data sources.
+    A data source can only depend on another data source (for example, Screen Aggregates, or Data Actions).
+One data source can't depend on two or more data sources.
 Merge multiple data sources into one or reference a client variable instead.

 * `Loop detected in '{0}'.
 Edit the data source references to remove circular dependency.`